lvgl/lvgl/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request!

-If you find issues please report them via GitHub!
+If you find an issue, please report it via GitHub!

 ## Donate
 If you are pleased with the graphics library and found it useful pleas support its further development: